 → The law would need to be changed to allow the federal government to be involved in negotiating prices.
 Republicans in Congress have historically been opposed to this.
 There will also be strong resistance from the pharmaceutical industry.

-♦ President Trump talks a lot about his desire to bring drug prices down.
-But the newly re-negotiated NAFTA agreement has a clause in it that grants pharmaceutical companies protection — for 10 years — from cheaper biological drugs.
+♦ President Trump talked a lot about his desire to bring drug prices down.
+But the re-negotiated NAFTA agreement his administration passed has a clause in it that grants pharmaceutical companies protection — for 10 years — from cheaper biological drugs.
 Biological drugs are a class of super expensive drugs made from living cells.

 • The Obama administration negotiated 8 years protection for biologicals from bio-similar drugs in the Trans-Pacific Partnership (TPP) trade agreement.
 President Trump dumped the TPP soon after taking office.

 The U.S. government through the National Institutes of Health (NIH) spends most of its $45 billion dollar budget on medical research, with a good portion going to the development of new drug treatments.
 Where does the money go?

 ♦ A lot of the money does not end up benefiting Americans but instead improves the profits of pharmaceutical companies and major universities.

 • Prior to 1980, the federal government owned the rights to any discoveries made using federal money.
 In 1980, pharmaceutical companies successfully lobbied Congress to amend patent law to permit companies and universities to have title (ownership) of any discoveries.
 This patent law change is referred to as the Bayh-Dole Act after senators Birch Bayh of Indiana and Bob Dole of Kansas.

 The drug Sofosbuvir is a good example of how the system works.
 It is a very effective treatment for Hepatitis C, which was developed with funding from the NIH.